From: $300.00 - $495.00

 The teen years bring many changes – physical, emotional, social, and intellectual.
-For some, mental health disorders such as depression and anxiety add significant additional stress.
-These common mental health conditions are leading risk factors for teen suicide.
-In fact, over 90% of people who die by suicide have a mental health disorder.
+For some, behavioral health disorders such as depression and anxiety add significant additional stress.
+These common conditions are leading risk factors for teen suicide.
+In fact, over 90% of people who die by suicide have a behavioral health disorder.
 This is a critical time to teach students that common conditions like these can be treated and lives can be dramatically improved.
 Reaching out for help, whether for themselves or a friend, can make a life-saving difference.

 Designed for students in grades 9-12, SOS Signs of Suicide for high school teaches students how to identify the signs of depression and suicide in themselves and their peers.
 Through a video, guided discussion and brief screening for depression, students are encouraged to ACT (Acknowledge, Care, Tell) when worried about themselves or a friend.
 SOS's evidence-based student training takes just one class period.
 The program also includes training materials for faculty and school staff as well as in-person and online educational materials for parents.

 Strong friendships and social support are important protective factors for teens.
 In times of crisis, teens often turn to peers for support and guidance.
 Friends and classmates are uniquely positioned to recognize warning signs and connect a distressed peer to a trusted adult.
 Signs of Suicide provides every student with concrete steps to take when concerned about a friend or loved one.
-Teens are empowered to help each other by creating a bridge to trusted adults (parents, teachers, and mental health staff), who can connect students to the help they need.
+Teens are empowered to help each other by creating a bridge to trusted adults (parents, teachers, and behavioral health staff), who can connect students to the help they need.